MicrosoftDocs/learn/learn-pr/azure/query-data-sentinel/resources/design-doc.md

 In this exercise, you will learn to:

-- Create a new Microsoft Sentinel workbook.
+- Create a new Azure Sentinel workbook.
 - Visualize data by adding text, queries, and a graph into your workbook.

-Review the steps for this exercise: Create a Microsoft Sentinel workbook using the Azure portal.
+Review the steps for this exercise: Create an Azure Sentinel workbook using the Azure portal.

 To repeat these steps, sign up for a free trial Azure subscription.